 Strong core muscles can help to support your back and prevent pain.
 Try to consciously engage your abs, legs and buttocks when standing to avoid straining your back.
-There are a number of exercises you can do to strengthen your core, such as planks & crunches.
+There are several exercises you can do to strengthen your core, such as planks & crunches.

-Staying hydrated is important for overall health, but it’s especially important if you’re going to be standing for extended periods of time.
+Staying hydrated is important for overall health, but it’s especially important if you’re going to be standing for extended periods.
 Dehydration can lead to muscle cramps and fatigue, which can make back pain worse.